zestra/Zestras-TicTacToe/README.md

 # ScreenPlay Example
 https://user-images.githubusercontent.com/104675837/175808382-e5f827de-625a-406a-8816-321328f3872f.mov

-By the way: sorry about the screenplay's fast running speed, but I find that I can't escape the file size limit without such consequences.
+By the way: sorry about the screenplay's fast running speed, but I find that I can't escape the file size limit without such consequences occuring.